-On February 10, 2021, the Rock and Roll Hall of Fame announced its newest nominees for the Class of 2021.
+On April 21, 2024, the Rock & Roll Hall of Fame announced the inductees for its Class of 2024.

-But, as many readers let us know, even our first list of 100 omissions—which includes Bad Company, Jethro Tull, Peter Frampton, and Judas Priest—barely scratched the surface.
-So we went back to work and compiled this followup list of 100 more omissions by the Hall!
+But, as many readers often let us know, even our first list of 100 omissions—which still includes Bad Company, Jethro Tull and Warren Zevon—barely scratched the surface.
+So we went back to work and compiled this followup list of 100 more omissions by the Hall.

 We could probably put together a third list but we’re going to leave it at 200.
 If we’ve forgotten someone you feel is worthy of inclusion in the Rock Hall, we’d love to know about it!
 (But please check the first half of the list before you give us hell about leaving out your favorites!)

-Our reasons for selecting the artists we did vary.
+Our reasons vary for selecting the artists we did.
 One factor we considered in particular is whether they were important in their own time, not only how they are regarded today.
 Some of these artists will eventually make the Hall’s cut, others never will, and that’s just how it is.

 One other note: This list considers only artists who recorded primarily under their own names.
 This is the only category that is submitted to the voting body each year.
 Thus it does not include musicians who have served primarily as “sidemen” or “sidewomen.”
 Some of the greatest musicians in rock history have never received the recognition they deserve because they contribute mostly to others’ recordings.
 The Hall of Fame has a separate sideman category (which seems to be known now as the Award for Musical Excellence), to which it occasionally appoints names its executives deem worthy.
 As those artists are not submitted for consideration to voters, we are not concerning ourselves with them here.